Physiotherapy and targeted antibiotics

-Primary Ciliary Dyskinesia (PCD) is an inherited, relatively rare condition associated with the abnormality of cilia (microscopic hairs that beat in the airways, sweeping secretions out of the respiratory tract).
-PCD may affect the lungs, nose, sinuses, ears and fertility.
+Primary Ciliary Dyskinesia (PCD) is a rare genetic disease affecting 1 in 7,500 people in the UK.
+It is caused by abnormal motile cilia (motile cilia are the microscopic hairs that beat in the airways, sweeping secretions out of the respiratory tract).
+PCD can affect the lungs, nose, sinuses, ears and fertility.